Fish and Wildlife Service, Interior.

 Service Response 7: We have added the areas mentioned by Dr. Bleisch to our list of protected Tibetan antelope populations and habitat in western China discussed under Factor A. The new population and threats information was also considered in the analysis of this rule.

 Issue 8: Dr. Bleisch disagreed with our assertion in the proposed rule that poaching has declined in some areas because there are not enough animals to warrant an organized poaching effort (68 FR 57649).
-He said that poaching has decreased even where Tibetan antelopes are still abundant and believes this is due to increased law enforcement within China and in other countries coupled with a lower international demand for shahtoosh wool.
+He said that poaching has decreased even where Tibetan antelopes are still abundant and believes this is due to increased law enforcement within China and in other countries Start Printed Page 15623coupled with a lower international demand for shahtoosh wool.

 Service Response 8: Although there may be evidence of less poaching at the summer calving grounds since the peak in 1999 when 909 carcasses were observed, we do not have enough information to determine whether or not poaching declined due to better law enforcement, lower demand, or our original assertion that there may not be enough animals to warrant an organized poaching effort.
 It may be due to any or all of these factors.